I believe the problem

 What you'll find in our sessions: curiosity, directness, and the occasional movie or book reference when it helps something land.
 I use humor — not to dodge the hard stuff, but because sometimes a well-placed line from The Office or a passage from a novel says what a textbook can't.
 Expect a real conversation, not a one-way mirror.
 I'll ask questions, push back gently when something doesn't add up, and stay with you when the moment calls for it.

-I see clients in person on Mondays at my office in East Falls, Philadelphia — easy to get to from the Main Line, Manayunk, Roxborough, Chestnut Hill, Plymouth Meeting, and the broader Montgomery County area.
-Tuesday through Thursday, I see clients virtually from anywhere in Pennsylvania.
+I see clients in person at my East Falls office in Philadelphia, and virtually anywhere in Pennsylvania the rest of the week.
 Sessions are typically 50 minutes, though sometimes we'll schedule longer ones to really dig in.

 See how the process worksReady to start?